Hamilton's Climate Action Strategy

 On March 27, 2019 Hamilton City Council declared a Climate Change Emergency.
 The City of Hamilton is on a mission to achieve net zero greenhouse gas emissions by 2050 and prepare for the unavoidable impacts of climate change.

-Locally climate change is seen in:
+Locally climate change can be seen as:

-- the increased severity and frequency of storms, heavy precipitation leading to flooding, shoreline and escarpment erosion
+- the increased severity and frequency of storms, including heavy precipitation leading to flooding, shoreline and escarpment erosion

 These negative effects will worsen as the level of greenhouse gas in the atmosphere continues to rise.
 Just as the City is taking action, it is critical that everyone who lives, works, plays and learns in Hamilton makes changes to reduce their carbon footprint at home, at work, and in their everyday lives.